calculatortamer/memoryhog/README.md

 ```

 ## how to use :
-i want to waste 4GB of ram
+i want to waste 3.5GB of ram

 either :
 ```
-$ ./memoryhog 4G
+$ ./memoryhog 3.5G
 ```
 or
 ```
 $ ./memoryhog
 how much memory can i eat ?
-4G
+3.5G
 ```
 you can put any value that machine supports

 supported suffixes : k,M,G,T,P,E (1000) / ki,Mi,Gi,Ti,Pi,Ei (1024)

+decimal commas and points are also supported